cmureadme/readme-docs/src/readme-website/wiki/style-guide.md

 # Style Guide

-- 4 space indents everywhere
+- Use 4-space indents everywhere.
-- please comment things that need extra explanation
+- Please comment things that need extra explanation.
-- write python functions and variables in `snake_case`, not `camelCase`.
+- Write Python functions and variables in `snake_case`, not `camelCase`.
 Classes are still in `PascalCase`.
-- anything in HTML/CSS (including django variables e.g. `{% block head-content %}`) should be in `kebab-case`
+- Anything in HTML/CSS (including django variables e.g. `{% block head-content %}`) should be in `kebab-case`
 - HTML styling for should be in separate files from the HTML.
-  - a file named `.../foo.html` should should place its correspondidng styling in `static/styles/foo.css`
+  - A file named `.../foo.html` should should place its correspondidng styling in `static/styles/foo.css`
+- MAKE AT LEAST SOME effort to write efficient/clean code.
+People will work with it later.
+These people might be you.